Ampasimatera

 Ampasimatera is a town and commune (kaominina) in Madagascar.
-It belongs to the district of Mampikony, which is a part of Sofia Region.
-The population of the commune was estimated to be approximately 21,000 in 2001 commune census.
+It belongs to the district of Mampikony, a part of Sofia Region.
+The commune population was estimated to be approximately 21,000 in 2001 commune census.

-Primary and junior level secondary education are available in town.
-The majority 96% of the population of the commune are farmers, while an additional 2% receives their livelihood from raising livestock.
+Primary and junior-level secondary education are available in town.
+The majority, 96% of the commune's population, are farmers, while an additional 2% receive their livelihood from raising livestock.
 The most important crop is rice, while other important products are cotton and cassava.
 Services provide employment for 1% of the population.
-Additionally fishing employs 1% of the population.
+Additionally, fishing employs 1% of the population.